-Student Code of Conduct is developed with the advice of the district-level committee and adopted by the Board and identifies the circumstances, consistent with law, when a student may be removed from the classroom or campus.
+Student Code of Conduct is developed with the advice of the district-level committee and adopted by the board and identifies the circumstances, consistent with law, when a student may be removed from the classroom, campus, or district vehicle.
 It also sets out the conditions that authorize or require the principal or another administrator to place the student in a DAEP.
 It outlines conditions for out-of-school suspension and for expulsion.
 The Student Code of Conduct also addresses notice to the parent regarding a student's violation of one of its provisions.